mautic/developer-documentation-new/docs/rest_api/segments.rst

 .. vale off

-For the rest of the Segment properties, refer to :ref:`Segment properties <get Segment properties>`.
+For the rest of the properties, refer to :ref:`Segment properties <get Segment properties>`.

 .. vale on